unahouExosite/docs/rpc/README.md

     `"email_bucket"`, `"http_bucket"`, `"sms_bucket"`, `"xmpp_bucket"` is the number of each type of consumable this client can use.
 The bucket can be refilled when depleted by updating the client's description.
 Updating the limit in the description draws from the client's parent's bucket for as long as the parent (or other ancestor, in the case of a parent bucket set to `"inherit"`) has anything left in its bucket.

-    `"io"` is the number of One Platform API calls this client can make on a daily basis.

     `"share"` is the number of shares this client can create.

 * `"locked"`, if set to `true`, prevents this client from interacting with the One Platform.
 Every API call will return the error code "locked".